-How to read your bill
+How to read a residential bill

 If you have questions, please call us at the telephone number listed here on your electric bill.

-This section features a table that compares the number of billing period days, daily usage (in kWh), daily costs and average daily temperatures for the current billing month, last billing month and the same billing month last year.
+This section features table format with the number of billing period days, daily usage (in kWh), daily costs and average daily temperatures for the current, last and same billing month last year.

 Here is an explanation of some of the terms that appear on your bill: